-There are several disk image formats used by virtualization software; VDI for Oracle VM VirtualBox, and VMDK for VMware vSphere, to name a few.
+There are several disk image formats used by virtualization software; VDI for Oracle VirtualBox, and VMDK for VMware vSphere, to name a few.
 If you want to convert VirtulBox VDI image to VMware VMDK image, or vice versa, there are two command-line utilities available to use.

 The first tool is VBoxManage, which is a command-line utility that comes with VirtualBox.
 If you already installed VirtualBox on your system, VBoxManage is ready for use right away without installing any other software.

 The second Linux tool is qemu-img command which is part of qemu hardware virtualization package.